gravyboat/salt-book/en/chapter03-saltmaster/chapter03.rst

     salt-key -a serverName

-Now if you run ``salt-key -L`` again, you'll see that the minion is now an accepted server.
-To test this out we'll run the simplest command we can from the master to test connectivity:
+Now if you run ``salt-key -L`` again, you'll see that the minion is now accepted.
+To test this out we'll run the simplest command we can from the master to confirm connectivity:

 .. code-block:: bash

     salt '*' test.ping

-This simply has the minion return information via ZeroMQ that it is indeed connected to the master
+We're using the salt command here to confirm connectivity by targeting all ('*') machines, and running test.ping against them.
+This simply confirms the system is available via a ZeroMQ connection.

 Moving The Salt States and Top File
 ===================================